-Here are 20 vacation ideas you should consider when planning your next visit to the Emerald Coast.
+Here are 20 vacation ideas to consider when planning your next visit to the Emerald Coast.
 Click on links to go directly to that section of the article.

 How to Spend the Perfect Week in Destin, Florida

-- Spend a Day on 30A – Ditch the car and explore, main stopping points along the way
+- Spend a Day on 30A – Ditch the car and explore, plus all the main stopping points along the way.

 - Build the Perfect Sand Sculpture